-Donald L. Zimmerman, Ph.D. is Professor of Healthcare Management at the University of New Orleans.
-He joined the University in 2015 to start and direct a new program in Healthcare Management.
+Donald L. Zimmerman, PhD is a Professor of Healthcare Management at the University of New Orleans.

-Previously, he was Professor and Director of the Graduate Health Care Administration Program at the University of Maryland University College and before that post, Executive Director and Associate Professor at the Center for Healthcare Management Studies at Fairleigh Dickinson University.
-He also served as a Visiting Associate Professor at the Sloan Program in Healthcare Administration, Cornell University.
+Previously, he was Professor and Director of the Graduate Health Care Administration Program at the University of Maryland University College, Executive Director of the Center for Healthcare Management Studies at Fairleigh Dickinson University, and a Visiting Associate Professor at the Sloan Program in Healthcare Administration, Cornell University.

-Before turning to full-time academic work, Dr. Zimmerman was actively engaged in national and state health policy developments for 20 years as a senior researcher and analyst at the Intergovernmental Health Policy Project/National Health Policy Forum of George Washington University and Research Triangle Institute.
-In addition, he also served as senior aide to the National Committee for Vital and Health Statistics, adviser to the Office of the Surgeon General, a senior health official for the Pennsylvania Commonwealth, and professional staff consultant to the US Senate.
+Before turning to full-time academic work, Dr. Zimmerman was engaged in national and state health policy developments for 20 years as a senior health policy researcher and project leader at George Washington University and Research Triangle Institute.
+In those roles, he worked on a variety of health policy issues for national executive and legislative leadership, including as a professional staff consultant to the US Senate and as a special adviser to the Office of the US Surgeon General.

 Dr. Zimmerman has presented and published widely in the clinical and policy areas.
 His textbook, Person-Focused Health Care Management: A Foundational Guide for Health Care Managers was published in 2017 by Springer Publishing.